tmscarla/akka-big-data/README.md

 The system is made of three different machines: the black one is the Starter node, the red and the blue are Collaborator nodes.
 For each Operator, a Worker is instantiated on each machine.
 Vertically aligned workers are on the same stage of the computation.

-## Stream vs Batch mode
+## Streaming vs Batch mode
-The engine can work into different ways
+The engine can work into different modes:

+* **Streaming**: single messages of <Key, Value> pairs are exchanged between workers.
+When a Worker receives a message, it processes it according to its specific Operator and then forwards it to its downstream.
+In this case, the computation is continuos.
+Each element gets processed as soon as it is available.
+This can lead to a lower delay but also to a lower throughput.
+* **Batch**: the stream is divided into batches of data.
+Each operator processes a batch at a time and waits until enough data elements are available to fill a batch.
+Each operator has a *batchSize* attribute that quantifies the size of the buffer.
+It might introduce some delay.

 ## Fault tolerance

-# REST API
+## REST API
 A complete set of examples of the REST API can be found [here](https://github.com/tmscarla/akka-big-data/blob/master/REST-API.txt).
 Below a detailed explanation of each endpoint:

 * **Random source**: make the source generate continuosly random messages with a key and a value included in a *keySize* and a *valueSize* range respectively.